wilsonliaows/docs/on-prem/profile.md

 ```

 ### JDBC connection profile
-JDBC connection profile is a special case of database profile.
-All JDBC profiles require `url` and `driverClass` properties, where `url` is a valid JDBC URL and `driverClass`  provides fully-qualified name of JDBC driver class for the given database.
+When creating connection profile to other JDBC-compatible databases, the configuration is special.
+These profiles require `url` and `driverClass` properties, where `url` is a valid JDBC URL and `driverClass`  provides fully-qualified name of JDBC driver class for the given database.
 The driver class must be available on the agent's classpath;
-note that your agent's classpath can be extended in `server` section of the configuration file:
+note that your agent's classpath can be extended in the `server` section of the configuration file:
 ```YAML
 database:
   tpc: